Te Kete Ipurangi Navigation:

 • Extend messages of cybersafety and digital citizenship to the wider community to encourage greater understanding of their roles in mentoring and managing cybersafety and digital citizenship at home.

-• Look at how you might use NetSafe’s guidance on developing the whole school approach to digital citizenship.
+• Look at how you might use Netsafe’s guidance on developing the whole school approach to digital citizenship.

 For more information on ways to engage and involve your community in your digital citizenship strategy, see our section on Digital citizenship and online safety in the community